Analysis of Weakly Symmetric Mixed Finite Elements for Elasticity: Weakly symmetric mixed finite element methods

 The finite element methods are based on the variational formulation \eqref{2ndvariational} posed in the subspaces $S_h\subset \Hdiv$, $R_h\subset \SK$ and $V_h\subset [L^2(\Omega) ]^d$:

 Find $\bfs_h \in S_h^g$, $\rho_h \in R_h$ and $u_h \in V_h$ such that

 where with $g_h$ being an approximation of $g$ (see below) and $S_h^0 =S_h \cap \Hdnull $.

 We will give an analysis covering the methods mentioned in the introduction, i.e. those of Stenberg \cite{family}, Cockburn, Golapakrishnan and Guzm\' an \cite{CGG, GG}, and Arnold, Falk and Winther \cite{MR2249345,AFW07}.
+In addition, we will introduce a new method obtained by inspecting the one of Arnold et al.

 The finite element partitioning consists of triangles or tetrahedrons and is denoted by $\Ch$.
 An edge (for $d=2$) or face ($d=3$) of an element $K\in \Ch$ we denote by $E$, and the collection of edges/faces is denoted by $\Gamma_h$.
 By $P_l(K) $ and $\tilde P_l(K)$, with $l\geq0$, we denote the polynomials and homogeneous polynomials of degree $l$, respectively.